-CONVENTIONAL, SATOB, TOVS/RTOVS, SCATT, LEVEL1C/GEOSS, OZONE and SSMI/TRMM observations.
-For each group a separate subroutine is called: CONVENTIONAL_OB, SATOB_OB, TOVSRTOVS_OB, SCAT_OB, LEVEL1CGOES_OB, OZONE_OB and SSMITRMM_OB.
+CONVENTIONAL, SATOB, TOVS/RTOVS, SCATT, LEVEL1C/GEOSS and OZONE observations.
+For each group a separate subroutine is called: CONVENTIONAL_OB, SATOB_OB, TOVSRTOVS_OB, SCAT_OB, LEVEL1CGOES_OB and OZONE_OB.
 These routines are just cover or hat routines for the actual work to be carried out underneath.
-However, TOVSRTOVS_OB and SSMITRMM_OB are currently not called because TOVSRTOVS_OB is obsolete and SSMITRMM_OB is waiting for a major revision.
+However, TOVSRTOVS_OB is currently not called because it is obsolete.